awsdocs/amazon-opensearch-service-developer-guide/sample_code/AmazonOpenSearchJavaClient-main/README.md

-# Example code for accessing the Amazon OpenSearch Serverless
+# Example code for accessing Amazon OpenSearch Serverless

 This sample code shows how to set up an authenticated connection to the serverless service and how to access its key APIs.